christina-ml/fend-landing-page/README.md

 ## HTML Structure

 There are at least 4 sections that have been added to the page.
+Added Section 4.

 # Landing Page Behavior